Published Jun 27, 2019

 Experienced developers, cyber-security experts, ALM consultants, DevOps gurus and some other dangerous species.

-About Software Security Weaknesses, Hackers and burglars operate similarly.
+With regards to Software Security Weaknesses, hackers and burglars operate similarly.
 They are always looking for ways to get into secure places.
 For hackers, they are always looking for computers and networks to hack while burglars are always looking for houses and businesses to rob.
 Both have a range of options on how to get in; burglars can smash a window, sneak in a door that was left open, or look for rusty hinges that are easy to break.

 Hackers, on the other hand, identify flaws in software and hardware to determine where to hit.
 They acknowledge that humans write programs and hence, inherently imperfect.
 The flaws in programs and software create an opening for potential hackers and attackers to cause harm.

 In a perfect world, all software would be flawless and without any weakness.
 Unfortunately, we live in an imperfect world, and software security weaknesses are common.
 Most companies do not knowingly release software with security weaknesses.
 Most weaknesses emerge after the release of the software to the public, and millions of people begin using it.
 When a security vulnerability is discovered in software, the software developer is notified to issue a correction.

 Effects of software security weaknesses

 - Attackers utilize software security weaknesses to damage a system and launch attacks.
 According to the US Department of Homeland Security, 90% of security incidences emanate from software security defects.

 - Attacks emanating from software security vulnerabilities cause financial losses amounting to billions of dollars.
 If software vulnerability causes downtime, a company can lose up to $1-5 million.

 - Attackers use the data obtained after taking advantage of security weaknesses for personal benefits.
 For instance, an attacker can use financial data to access a person’s bank account and steal money.